noelashford/Storage-Solution/README.md

 # Starcluster GB300 / NVL72 — Storage Deliverable (50 MW)

 This document delivers Option 1 (Checkpoint SLOs & Capacity Model) and Option 2 (Storage Acceptance Test Plan) as requested.
-Sections 3 and 4 are bonus architecture: Section 3 aligns to the current dual 400 G shared-rail site plan; Section 4 proposes the best-possible variant with separate storage rails.
+Sections 3 and 4 are bonus architecture: Section 3 aligns to the current dual 400 G shared-rail site plan; Section 4 proposes the best-possible variant with separate 800 G storage rails.

 ## Table of Contents